Melissa Gilbert: Little House on the Prairie

 Gilbert's earliest television appearances were in dozens of commercials, including one for Alpo dog food with Lorne Greene (Michael Landon's television father on Bonanza).
 She also attended school with Landon's daughter, Leslie Landon.
 It was Leslie who informed her that she had won the role of Laura Ingalls Wilder, the second oldest daughter, on Little House on the Prairie, beating out over 500 child actresses for the part.
 The pilot was shot in 1973 and was a ratings success.
 Almost a year later, Gilbert began filming the series.
+During the show's run, Gilbert appeared in several television films, including The Diary of Anne Frank and The Miracle Worker.

-Gilbert became extremely close to the Landon family after her adoptive father died.
+Gilbert became close to the Landon family after her adoptive father died.
 However, a rift developed between Michael Landon and Gilbert after the revelation of Landon's affair with Little Houses young makeup artist, Cindy Clerico.
 Gilbert had limited contact with Landon after Little House ended during the 1983–84 season.
 Seven years later, following his May 9, 1991, appearance on The Tonight Show Starring Johnny Carson where he discussed his pancreatic cancer, she was contacted by Landon's family and visited him at his Malibu home.
 Landon died one week later.
 When Gilbert gave birth to her son with second husband Bruce Boxleitner on October 6, 1995, they named him Michael, in honor of Landon.
-During the show's run, Gilbert appeared in several television films, including The Diary of Anne Frank and The Miracle Worker.